quincy/matchers-presentation/presentation/slides.md

 ---

-Mockito also has Matchers

-Don't confuse them

-Mockito Matchers are used for parameters in a stubbed method call

-    when(environmentsDao.loadEnvironment(any(String.class)))
-        .thenReturn(environment);

-But you can use the *argThat* method in Mockito to pass a Hamcrest Matcher when you really need to

-    when(environmentsDao.loadEnvironment(
-            argThat(containsString("fake-environment"))))
-        .thenReturn(environment);
+# Review
+* The goal of testing
+* A brief discussion on Mocks
+* Given, When, Then testing
+* Improving a typical test
+* What is a Matcher?
+* Implementing the Matcher interface
+* Existing Matchers

+Matchers will not solve all of your testing problems

+But they will help you distance your testing from the implementation

+If your test is difficult to write, you probably need to address a design problem

 ---